 To many people, Finland is a fascinating, distant country where you can meet Santa Claus, admire the Northern Lights or encounter polar bears.
 Well, some of the images aren’t exactly true but there are still a lot of interesting facts about Finland why you should get to know to this beautiful country.
 Finnish language is constantly ranked in the TOP 10 hardest languages to learn.
-The Foreign Service Institute estimates Finnish will take up to 1 100 hours to learn.
+The Foreign Service Institute estimates that Finnish takes about 1 100 class hours to learn.
 So if you can master it, there is truely something to be proud of!

 Finland is one of the Nordic countries in the Northern Europe which are sometimes refered to as Scandinavia.
 Finland shares borders with Sweden, Norway and Russia.
 In the past, Sweden and Russia have battled for the administrative dominance in Finland, which has shaped the borders of the country as we know today.
 For this reason, you can find Finnish speaking people also from Sweden, Norway, East Karelia and Ingria and they have inhabited areas as far as the United States and Australia.